Share on ThriftyFunCheck out these Buying Plants Tips shared by the ThriftyFun community! Have something to add? Please share!

 Pick out and buy plants that are not yet in bloom.
 They will flower longer.
 If you do buy a plant in bloom, pinch off the flowers and buds at planting time to encourage more profuse flowering.

-This is a guide about buying houseplants.
+This is a page about buying houseplants.
 When choosing houseplants, as much research and care in choosing those best suited to your home environment is needed, as when buying garden plants.

-This guide is about buying bedding plants.
+This page is about buying bedding plants.
 It is important to keep a few things in mind when purchasing plants for your yard and garden.

-This is a guide about saving money on plants.
+This is a page about saving money on plants.
 Plants for your yard and garden can be expensive.